pantheon-org/opencode-warcraft-notifications/README.md

 ## Sound Sources

-Sounds are downloaded from the Warcraft II sound archives at thanatosrealms.com:

-- Alliance sounds from the humans section
-- Horde sounds from the orcs section
+The repository includes bundled WAV assets sourced from the Warcraft II archives (original sources include thanatosrealms.com).
+The runtime uses the bundled files by default and does not fetch from the network unless you explicitly implement or call download helpers.

-This ensures authentic game audio quality for both factions.
+This ensures authentic game audio quality while avoiding runtime network dependencies.

 ## Updating